-We have been a national recognized bond counsel firm in the US since the beginning of the 20th Century and are consistently ranked by an affiliate of Thomson Reuters among the top bond, disclosure and underwriter counsel firms in the country.
+We have been a nationally recognized bond counsel firm in the US since the beginning of the 20th century and are consistently ranked by an affiliate of Thomson Reuters among the top bond, disclosure and underwriters’ counsel firms in the country.

 The demand for new public infrastructure and the expansion and reconstruction of existing infrastructure is global and growing rapidly.
 There is increasing overlap and convergence between the international and US models for providing public infrastructure and services, particularly in the use of P3 structures and public-public-private partnerships (P4), which combines P3 structures with tax-exempt financing.